This page is about the class action talcum powder lawsuit. Our attorneys provide the latest news and updates in the talcum powder litigation.

 At the most recent status conference, Judge Kaplan expressed frustration that the settlement negotiations are not progressing.
 He also indicated that he might partially lift the stay to allow a bellwether talcum powder lawsuit to go to trial.
 The hope is that allowing the bellwether trials (or at least threatening to allow them) will help facilitate the settlement discussions.

-Judge Kaplan also joked about how the Third Circuit overturning his decision to allow J&J’s Chapter 11 might not be such a bad thing.
+Judge Kaplan also joked about how the Third Circuit overturning his decision to allow J&J’s Chapter 11 might not be so bad.
 Joking aside, our talcum powder lawyers still believe there is a good chance of this happening.
 This would take talcum powder settlements out of bankruptcy court and back to being decided by a jury if a settlement cannot be reached.

 April 21, 2022 Update: